Valuable Ideas

 Photo by Nick Fewings / Unsplash

 I purchased a book and read it cover to cover, completing every exercise.
 I learned some basics of Ruby on Rails, relational databases, and user logins.
 However, I was still confused and could not put the information into practice.
 Ruby on Rails did a lot of magic things like automatic routes and database migrations that made no sense to me.
-I simply didn't understand the basic of building web applications.
+I simply didn't understand the basics of building web applications.

 Next, I purchased an interactive course that turned out to be excellent.
-Being my second exposure to the material along with their exceptional explanations made me feel comfortable with Ruby on Rails, and Ruby in general.
+Being my second exposure to the material, along with their exceptional explanations, made me feel comfortable with Ruby on Rails and Ruby in general.

-I sat down for the next couple of months, and with every spare hour, I created my million dollar idea.
-The website sucked, and finally I realized the idea sucked, but I now had a finished product and I had a deeper understanding of using a framework to build complete web applications.
+I sat down for the next couple of months, and with every spare hour, I created my million-dollar idea.
+The website sucked, and finally, I realized the idea sucked, but I now had a finished product, and I had a deeper understanding of using a framework to build complete web applications.

 Today I cannot recall what the idea was, but my knowledge of website frameworks has carried forward.
 After becoming familiar with Ruby, I took some courses in Java, C, and C++.
 I eventually got a job building websites in PHP.
 When I had the opportunity, I started building them in Go (Go was the cool new language at the time, though I still use it today).
 I've built and still work on projects in PHP, Go, Node, Python, and C++.
-Soon I have a Java project coming up - well, SalesForce, but I think that is Java-based.
-I've been told that SalesForce has excellent training, which I am looking forward to.

 Coming soon: there was an idea that got me started in dabbling with web development in the first place.
-It's not an original idea, and many people have done since that time, but it is still an idea that I want to complete just for the sake of doing it- even if at just a basic level.
+It's not an original idea, and many people have done it since that time, but it is still an idea that I want to complete just for the sake of doing it- even if at just a basic level.
 My brother teases me about how long I've been planning it.
-I'm sure I'll write about it soon and hopefully I will have an example to show if I find some spare time.
+I'm sure I'll write about it soon, and hopefully, I will have an example to show if I find some spare time.

 Subscribe to Stidd's Journal